suno-ai/bark/README.md

 **2023.04.28**
 - We updated Bark's license from CC BY NC 4.0 to the MIT License.
 Bark is now available for commercial use!
-- We created a prompt library, which you can find here.
-We hope these audio prompts will help you find .npz files
-- Join us on [Discord]((https://discord.gg/J2B2vsjKuE), where the community actively shares and discusses prompts in the **#audio-prompts** channel.
+- We created a prompt library, which you can find [here](https://suno-ai.notion.site/9c5b93f57ece4e68b54808bce7b72fc8?v=89c0127caf9b4892ad1828fd467dcfff).
+We hope this resource will help you find useful prompts for your use cases!
+You can also join us on [Discord](https://discord.gg/J2B2vsjKuE), where the community actively shares and discusses prompts in the **#audio-prompts** channel.
-- Denoiser
--
+- We created tutorials for long-form generation, removing background noise and improving voice consistency.

 ## 🤖 Usage Examples